 With Your Help and NHLP's Work, Charles' Home Was Saved, Charles, a 71-year old Ohio resident, is one of thousands of rural homeowners who have defaulted on a mortgage backed by the USDA.
 Burdened by tremendous expenses related to his wife’s terminal illness, he fell behind on his mortgage.
 After his wife died, the USDA began garnishing part of his Social Security income and later captured his income tax refund.
 NHLP cast a public spotlight on USDA's punitive practices.
 Read more about Charles' story...

 And Sharon's Housing Rights Were Upheld.
-When 71-year old Sharon moved into senior housing in 2007, she was happy to find a decent, affordable home with a rent subsidized by the local redevelopment authority.
+When 71-year old Sharon moved into senior housing, she was happy to find a decent, affordable home with a rent subsidized by the local redevelopment authority.
 An ardent tenant leader, she advocated for improved safety and helped neighbors resolve problems with their housing agency.
 NHLP was alerted when Sharon received an unexpected eviction notice.
 Read more about Sharon's story...